HerveAbdi/data4PCCAR/README.md

 133 (French) participants associated 6 colors to 6 vowels (data from Chastaing, 1961).
 To be used to illustrate CA

+### foodInFrance

+How much  12 typical French families spent on different types of food (including Wine) in the 1950's.
+To be used to illustrate non-nomalized (a.k.a. covariance based) PCA

 ### foodOfTheWorld

 26 world cuisines are described by their cooking ingredients.